Skip to main content

 Pic-Time Connect FAQ

-Are there plans to add the plugin to other website platforms?
+Are there plans to add the Pic-Time Connect Plugin to other website platforms?

 Yes!
 We have plans to implement this for other platforms in the future.